-Learn more about all our Healthcare Surfaces Summit board members below (appearing in alphabetical order).
+Learn more about the 2018 Healthcare Surfaces Summit board members

 Jacqueline P. Butler, MLT (ASCP), CIC is the Corporate Director of the System Infection Prevention & Control Department for the Sentara Healthcare System, consisting of twelve Healthcare Facilities, ranging from Level-I Trauma Centers to multiple Acute Care Facilities and Outpatient/Skilled Care Facilities.
 Two Acute Care Facilities attained DNV MIR Certification and were the first facilities to obtain DNV MIR (Managing Infection Risks) Certification in the World!
 She has thirty-three (33) years of experience in the field of Infection Prevention & Control and is certified by the Certification Board of Infection Control and Epidemiology, Inc. (CBIC) since 1991, serving on the CBIC Board for two 3-year terms.
 Jacqueline is an active member of the Association of Professionals in Infection Control and Epidemiology (APIC), the APIC-Virginia Chapter, and the local Tidewater Infection Control Practitioners Group.
 Jacqueline has received the APIC Virginia Presidents Award for distinguished service three (3) times in her career.